avacio/VeggieVengeance/README.md

     - Basic movement (translation), fighter flips onto side when dead (rotation)

 - Keyboard/mouse control of one or more character sprites.
 This can include changes in the set of rendered objects, object geometry, position, orientation, textures, colors, and other attributes.
-    - Keyboard control of two characters through two different key mappings (player 1 = w,a,s,d,e; player 2 = i,j,k,l,o). †Included regular left and right movement, crouch, jump, and punch.
+    - Keyboard control of two characters through two different key mappings (player 1 = w,a,s,d,e; player 2 = i,j,k,l,o). ¬†Included regular left and right movement, crouch, jump, and punch.
     - The jump control took longer to implement than planned, as there was some trouble drawing along the y-axis, but this was eventually done.

 - Random or hard-coded action of (other) characters/assets.